-R21 Background references Mandatory Back up referend all key supporting statements with ces.
+R21 Background references

+Back up all key supporting statements with references.

 Claims or statements regarding aspects such as disease burden, morbidity, prevalence and mechanisms of action should be substantiated and, where available, supported by external evidence.

-R22 Background text Mandatory Avoid th ne use of plagiarized text.
+R22 Background text

+Avoid the use of plagiarized text.

 Unacknowledged copying from the work of other people is not acceptable.
 There may however be situations in which the same text appears in different reviews, for example when the reviews are prepared by the same team.
 A formal policy on plagiarism in Cochrane reviews is in development.

 Content that is identical to, drawn or copied from standard texts may be acceptable but must be referenced.
 Ensure any verbatim quotations of more than a few words are shown in quotation marks and clearly acknowledge (i.e. cite) all sources.

+R23 Main objective

+in a single concise sentence.

-R23 Main objective Mandatory e main objective, where appropriate le concise sentence.
-The primary objective of a Cochrane review should be to assess the effects of one or more healthcare interventions on stakeholder-important outcomes, both intended and unintended.
+State the main objective, where appropriate The primary objective of a Cochrane review should be to assess the effects of one or more healthcare interventions on stakeholder-important outcomes, both intended and unintended.
 The objective should be expressed in terms that relate to the population(s), intervention comparison(s) and, where appropriate to specify explicitly, the outcomes of interest.
 Stakeholders may be patients, carers, policy makers, clinicians or others.

 MECIR conduct standard 2 (Define in advance the objectives of the review, including participants, interventions, comparators and outcomes.)
-Where possible, the format should be of the form "To assess the effects of [intervention or comparison] for [health problem] for/in [types of people, disease or problem and setting if specified] ".
-[PRISMA item 4] R24 Secondary objectives Highly desirable specific review, plicitly (as secondary objectives) any questions being addressed by the such as those relating to particular ant groups, intervention comparisons omes.
+Where possible, the format should be of the form "To assess the effects of [intervention or comparison] for [health problem] for/in [types of people, disease or problem and setting if specified]".
+[PRISMA item 4]

+R24 Secondary objectives

+State explicitly (as secondary objectives) any specific questions being addressed by the review, such as those relating to particular participant groups, intervention comparisons or outcomes.

 The objectives should be expressed in terms that relate to the population(s), intervention comparison(s) and, where appropriate, outcomes of interest.
 MECIR conduct standard 4 (Consider in advance whether issues of equity and relevance of evidence to specific populations are important to the review, and plan for appropriate methods to address them if they are.
 Attention should be paid to the relevance of the review question to populations such as low socioeconomic groups, low or middle income regions, women, children and older people.)

-R25 Economic evidence Mandatory reviewe economics evidence is being d , state this explicitly in the ves (as secondary objectives).
+R25 Economic evidence

+If health economics evidence is being reviewed, state this explicitly in the Objectives (as secondary objectives).

 The primary aim of a Cochrane review should be to assess the effects of one or more healthcare interventions on stakeholder-important outcomes, both intended and unintended.
 These outcomes may include economic outcomes.
 If health economics evidence is being reviewed as an integrated economics component (see Handbook section 15.2.3), this should be stated as a secondary objective.

-R26 Qualitative research evidence Mandatory reviewe ative research evidence is being d, state this explicitly in the ves (as secondary objectives).
+R26 Qualitative research evidence

+If qualitative research evidence is being reviewed, state this explicitly in the Objectives (as secondary objectives).

 The primary aim of a Cochrane review should be to assess the effects of one or more healthcare interventions on stakeholder-important outcomes, both intended and unintended.
 If qualitative research evidence is being included to 'extend' the review (see Handbook section 20.2.1), this should be stated as a secondary objective.